ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/admin-how-to-modify-table-mappings-for-synchronization.md

 > [!Note]
 > If you are using an on-premises version of [!INCLUDE[prod_short](includes/prod_short.md)], the integration table mappings are stored in table 5335 Integration Table Mappings, where you can view and edit the mappings.
 Complex mappings and synchronization rules are defined in codeunit 5341.

+### Additional Mappings
+Payment terms, shipment methods, and shipping agents can change, and it can be important to be able to adjust them.
+If you enable the **Feature Update: Map to option sets in Dataverse without code** feature on the [Feature Management](https://businesscentral.dynamics.com/?page=2610) page, you can manually add integration table mappings for payment terms (PAYMENT TERMS), shipment methods (SHIPMENT METHOD), and shipping agents (SHIPPING AGENT).
+This mapping can help ensure that your policies are the same for these setups in [!INCLUDE[prod_short](includes/cds_long_md.md)] and [!INCLUDE[cds_long_md](includes/cds_long_md.md)].

 ### Synchronization Rules
 An integration table mapping also includes rules that control how integration synchronization jobs synchronize records in a [!INCLUDE[prod_short](includes/prod_short.md)] table and an table in [!INCLUDE[prod_short](includes/cds_long_md.md)]. <!--For examples of rules for an integration with Sales, see [Synchronization Rules](admin-synchronizing-business-central-and-sales.md#synchronization-rules). need to verify link -->